 Google search, good blogs and online tutorials are your friends in setting up the above 6 items.
 Even with 13+ year experience in Java, researching on Google.com is integral part of getting my job done as a Java developer.
 As an experienced Java developer, I can research things much faster.
 You will improve your researching skills with time.
 You will know what key words to search on.
 If you are stuck, ask your mentor or go to popular forums like Javaranch.com to ask your fellow Java developers.

 Tip #2: Start with the basics first.
-Enterprise Java has hundreds of frameworks and libraries and it is easy for the beginners to get confused.
-Once you get to a certain point, you will get a better handle on them, but to get started, stick to the following basic steps.
+Enterprise Java has hundreds of frameworks and libraries and it is easy for the beginners to get confused and overwhelmed.
+Once you get to a certain point, you will get a better handle on getting through the jungle, but to get started, stick to the following basic steps.
 Feel free to make changes as you see fit.

 - Core Java fundamentals.
-Write simple stand alone Java programs using OO concepts.
-Write unit tests with JUnit.
+Write simple stand alone and multo-threaded Java programs using OOP & FP concepts.

 - Learn SQL and write stand alone Java programs that connect to MySQL database via JDBC.